ciarancoffey/cv/ciaranc.md

 Profile
 ---------

-* I am passionate about reliable systems.
-  I believe in automation and defining infrastructure as code.
- I enjoy working with my colleagues to solve issues using the appropriate tools.
+* SRE Manager with 18+ years of experience in infrastructure, platform engineering, and operations.
+  I lead a team responsible for the full lifecycle of a Kubernetes-based platform on AWS, serving a global fintech SaaS product.
+I am passionate about reliability, automation, and defining infrastructure as code.
+I have a strong track record in compliance (SOC 2, ISO 27001), cost management, and building developer-focused platform tooling.

 Work Experience